My advice to an angry man who wants to dodge gun control laws is to think like a criminal

 Dear Gunnar McShootem,

 Going to a retail outlet to buy a gun to shoot your neighbor is a real stupid thing to do.
 I strongly advise you against it.
 You’ll almost definitely get caught!
 Police will investigate the murder, hear about your argument, discover that you just bought a gun, perform ballistics tests to match the bullet to your gun, and your ass’ll be fried!

 If you want a gun to commit a criminal act, then you need to think like a criminal when it comes to procuring the gun.
 Do you really think career criminals get their guns through legal channels?
+Do you think they abide by gun control laws?
 Of course not!
 They don’t buy a gun from a legitimate firearms dealer – they either steal it or buy it illegally on the black market.

 But back to the point: steal a gun or buy one on the black market.
 My suggestion is that you steal one.
 If you buy a gun on the black market, police detectives (if they’re competent) may be able to trace the gun to whoever sold it to you, which will lead them to you.
 So steal a gun.
 Best-case scenario: if your neighbor has a gun, steal it from him.
 Then shoot him with his own gun.
 That’s messed up.
 But that’s what he gets for having the nerve to live next door to you.

 PS.
 If you have any advice for Gunnar McShootem or any thought on gun control laws, leave a reply below!